harold-fv/Weather-Dashboard/README.md

 # Installation

-To install and use the Work Day Scheduler application, please follow these steps:
+To install and use the Weather Dashboard application, please follow these steps:

 You can clone this repository to your local machine using Git: